recodehive/machine-learning-repos/Classification Models/Market Trend Classification Model/README.md

 The model aims to classify market regimes accurately, providing valuable insights for trading strategies.

 ## 🔍 Conclusion
 This project demonstrates the significance of time series analysis and clustering techniques in financial market analysis.
-The identified regimes can enhance decision-making processes for traders and investors.
+The identified regimes can enhance traders' and investors' decision-making processes.

 ## 🤝 Acknowledgments
 - **Dataset:** Yahoo Finance